That could have gone better.

 I wonder why more drones didn't travel here?
 Sure there was the rats, but they hadn't proven too dangerous.

-My footsteps echoed down the barren tunnels as I reviewed the night's activities:
+My steps echoed down the barren tunnels as I reviewed the night's activities:

 The extendable arms and traction claws were proving their worth again and again.
 They stayed.